bishopZ/meditation-deathmatch/README.md

 $ npm install node-thinkgear
 ```

-then start the app by running
+then start the app by running (in the node server folder)
 ```
 $ node app.js
 ```